JoseCoboDiaz/MASTER-food-production-resistome/assembly-free_workflow/README.md

 -   Hit: hit or gene name according to ResFinder database

-To obtain the *Family*, *Gene* and *Hit* columns information, we recommend to download the phe*notypes.txt* and *all.fsa* files from ResFinder (<https://bitbucket.org/genomicepidemiology/resfinder_db/src/master/>), to run CD-HIT and following scripts:
+To obtain the *Family*, *Gene* and *Hit* columns information, we recommend to download the *phenotypes.txt* and *all.fsa* files from ResFinder (<https://bitbucket.org/genomicepidemiology/resfinder_db/src/master/>), to run CD-HIT and following script:

 ```
 cdhit -i all.fsa -o cdhit.txt -c 0.9